guillermo20/movie-ios-app/README.md

 ## How to run the app:

-  Easy, just download this repository, and then run _pod install_ on a command line terminal. then you should be able to open the workcpace of the project an run in on a Device or Simulator.
+  Easy, just download this repository, and then run _pod install_ on a command line terminal. then you should be able to open the workspace of the project an run in on a Device or Simulator.

 ## Considerations: